 Indicators.
 Operational definitions that suggest the kinds of evidence that professional education units should provide to demonstrate that a standard is met.
 They are not standards in and of themselves.
-In determining that a standard is met, Board of Examiners teams will weigh the evidence provided for each indicator as well as other data not necessarily related to indicators but germane to the standard.
+In determining that a standard is met, Accreditation visit teams will weigh the evidence provided for each indicator as well as other data not necessarily related to indicators but germane to the standard.
 It is possible for a unit to be judged to meet a standard without addressing each indicator.
-In such cases, other evidence for meeting the standard will have been offered by the unit and judged as acceptable by the Board of Examiners team.
+In such cases, other evidence for meeting the standard will have been offered by the unit and judged as acceptable by the accreditation visit team.